Unique Rush center provides comprehensive care for interrelated airway diseases

-To help these patients, this fall Rush University Medical Center launched the Rush Center for Airway Diseases, which provides comprehensive care for interrelated airway conditions.
+To help these patients, this fall Rush University Medical Center launched the Rush Sinus, Allergy and Asthma Center, which provides comprehensive care for interrelated airway conditions.
 It is the first program of its kind in Illinois.

 “People with one or more of these conditions often find themselves visiting one medical specialist after another in the quest for the correct relief and treatment they need,” Batra says.
 “Complex conditions require a team of experts who can apply their extensive training and knowledge to benefit each unique individual.”

 The Rush Center for Airway Diseases brings together specialists in the following areas: